Table of Contents

 What is galactorrhea?

-Galactorrhea (say: “gal-act-tor-ee-ah”) is a condition that occurs when one or both breasts make milk (or a milky discharge).
-The breasts may leak only when the breasts are touched or with no stimulation.
+Galactorrhea occurs when one or both breasts make milk or a milky discharge.
+It is not related to milk production in breastfeeding.
+The breasts may leak only when touched, or on their own.
 It can occur in women or in men, but is less common in men.
-A woman who has galactorrhea produces milk even though she is not breastfeeding a baby.
+Rarely, it can occur in newborns.

-- Milky white discharge from one of both nipples (discharge may also be yellow or greenish in color).
-If the fluid coming from your breast is reddish, your doctor may want to check you for cancer.
-Blood in the discharge is not galactorrhea.
+The main symptom of galactorrhea is a milky white discharge from one of both nipples.
+Sometimes, the discharge is yellow or greenish in color.
+Your doctor may want to check you for cancer.
+Blood in the discharge is not a symptom of galactorrhea.

 - An absence of menstrual periods or periods that are not regular